By the Greatest Early Photographer of Mexican Ruins

 The complete album of Cites et ruines americaines was included in the Grolier Club's pioneering exhibition of photographically-illustrated books, Truthful Lens, whose catalogue aptly summarizes Charnay's Mexican work and its importance in the history of photography:

 Sent on a mission by the French government, Charnay arrived in Mexico in November 1857.
 He returned to France in December 1859, but visited Mexico regularly until 1880.
 This work heightened French interest in Mexico and its pre-Columbian architecture.
 Napoleon III, to whom the volume is dedicated, convinced Archduke Maximilian to accept the crown as Emperor of Mexico in 1864.
 [Charnay's] mammoth pictures suggest a significant talent worthy of further investigation.
 They rank with the most ambitious expeditionary photography that had just began to be successfully practiced in Europe, India, South America, and the Far West of the United States - Truthful Lens.

 Complete sets of Charnay's Cites et ruines americaines album are nearly impossible to obtain.
 When the series was reproduced in 1994 for a Banco de Mexico publication edited by Victor Jimenez, the only accessible set in Mexico lacked two of the photographs.
-The only complete example to appear at auction sold in 2009 for $60,000.
-Individual photographs from the series are rarely seen in commerce.
 The Musée de L'Homme in Paris holds the largest collection of Charnay's photographs, including some glass plate negatives.
 According to Palmquist & Kailbourn, other important collections are held at Princeton University, George Eastman House, and the University of Pennsylvania.